viragumathe5/viragumathe5.github.io/index.md

 # About

-Hello,
+Hello,<br>
-I try to teach human languages to computers for that I use some fancy methods called NLP.
-I have been always facinated towards the though convayninf process through speech and I guess thats why I end up in NLP
+I try to teach human languages to computers.
+I work as an NLP Researcher.
+I have been always fascinated towards the thought conveying process through speech and I guess that why I ended up in NLP

 # What am I currently working on?

-My current works involves in finding expressoins from the text that refers to the same entitiy.
-In fancy terms we call it Coreferance Resolution.
+My current work involves finding expressions from the text that refer to the same entities.
+In fancy terms, we call it Coreference Resolution.
 How am I trying to solve this issue?

-So currently there are so many resources which helps us doing coreferance resolution for pronoun based analysis.
-But almost nothing for genral semantic coreferance resolution.
-So I am trying something mordern and old approach.
+So currently there are a few resources that help to do coreferance resolution for pronoun-based analysis.
+But almost nothing for general semantic coreference resolution.
+So I am trying something modern and old approach.

 * * *